leminhtuan2015/Today-I-Learn/mobile_services/service_login.md

 ### IOS Social Login

 #### Google
-  * On Server Create Firebase Project
+  * On Server Create a Firebase Project
+  * On Firebase project create IOS app
-  * Get Client_ID from google_service.json (at Firebase console)
+  * Get Client_ID from GoogleService-Info.plist (at Firebase console)
-  * Install Google SDK on client
+  * Install Google SDK on client (Pod or add .framework to project)
   * Set GG Client_ID at client
   * Config Info/URL on setting
   * Config openURL on AppDelegate
   * Done

 #### Facebook
+  * On Facebook Develop create a Facebook App
+  * Make app is live + Enable Single Sign On
+  * Copy XML contain Facebook ID to **info.plist**
+  * Install Facebook SDK on client (Pod or add .framework to project)
+  * Config Info/URL on setting
+  * Config openURL on AppDelegate
+  * Done